aliceqin12/batch-python-paas-cloud-service-pool/README.md

 ## Running the Sample

-Execute python_tutorial_client.py and the upload file state, create batch pool, job and task will output in console.
+Execute python_tutorial_client.py and the upload file state.
+Then, create batch pool so that job and task will output in console.

 ![Execute  output](Images/a.png?raw=true)